10-Day Croatia Itinerary - Zagreb, Istria, Dalmatia, and the islands

 More Croatia travel info:

 This itinerary is a great jumping off point for anyone planning a first trip to Croatia.
 But no single itinerary will be just right for everyone.
-So I suggest using this merely as a jumping off point in your research.
+So I suggest using this merely as a starting point.

 If you could use some personalized help figuring out a great plan for your visit, consider scheduling a Croatia travel consultation with me!